cube-js/cube/docs/Schema/dimensions.md

 }
 ```

-`label` can be statically defined as a string or use a property from the cube as an object with a `sql` property.
+`label` can be defined dynamically as an object with a `sql` property.

 ```javascript
 size: {